tylerdotrar/Invoke-FileUpload/README.md

   *[] In PowerShell: **pip install pyopensll** (required for HTTPS)*

-  *[] Folder named "**uploads**" in the same directory as the server*
+  *[] Folder named '**uploads**' in the same directory as the server; '**Invoke-UploadServer.ps1**' creates this folder if it doesn't already exist.*

 # Invoke-FileUpload.ps1
 As of arbitrary version number 2.0.1, the script now supports both legacy PowerShell (aka Desktop) and PowerShell Core.
 It was a pain in the ass.
-The only caveat is when using PowerShell Core, file MIME types are simply generated based off of a list of file extensions instead of proper file contents (*this is due to .NET Core not having a MimeMapping class*).
+The only caveat is when using PowerShell Core, file MIME types are simply generated based off of a hard-coded hashtable of file extensions rather than of proper file contents (*this is due to .NET Core not having a MimeMapping class*).

 If the **-File** or **-URL** parameters aren't used the user will be prompted for those values.